guilhermelowa/ZapRecap/README.md

-# WhatsApp Conversation Analyzer
+# ZapRecap

-A web application that helps you analyze your WhatsApp conversations with detailed metrics, statistics, and AI-powered insights.
+A WhatsApp chat analyzer built with FastAPI and React.

 ## Features